 A couple of days ago I posted an article about saving money on your food bill and mentioned a few recipes you could try.
 Today I want to share a couple of ideas of ways to use chicken wings.
 Chicken wings are an often overlooked but surprisingly versatile ingredient.
 When roasting a whole chicken, they are usually wasted as they end up overdone.
-Buying a pack of raw wings is remarkably cheap and with 2022 being the year of the squeeze then good value is even more important.
+Buying a pack of raw wings is remarkably cheap and with the ongoing cost of living crisis making budgets even tighter, then good value is even more important.
 As they are such a versatile ingredient they can provide an excellent base for so many other dishes.
+Did you know that Lidl sells a huge range of chicken including drumstick fillets?

 Buffalo Chicken Wings